 Special Industry Substantial land has been reserved for industrial use to provide local employment opportunities.
 Light and heavy industries including container terminals are found in Kwai Chung and Tsing Yi.
-Manufacturing and storage industries are mainly located in Tsuen Wan and Kwai Chung while other heavy industries such as oil depots, shipyards and concrete batching plants are concentrated in Tsing Yi.
+Manufacturing and storage industries are mainly located in Tsuen Wan and Kwai Chung while other heavy industries are concentrated in Tsing Yi.
 There are a total of nine container terminals in the New Town which support the development of logistics industry in Hong Kong, covering about 280 ha of reclaimed land on both sides of Rambler Channel in Kwai Chung and Tsing Yi (Figures 14 and 15).

-Figure 14: Container terminals on both sides of Rambler Channel Heavy industries such as oil depots, concrete batching plants, dockyards, boatyards and other maritime industries, which require direct marine access, are found in Kwai Chung, Tsing Yi South and West (Figures 16 to 19).
+Figure 14: Container terminals on both sides of Rambler Channel Heavy industries such as oil depots (Figure 16), concrete batching plants (Figure 17), dockyards (Figure 18), boatyards (Figure 19) and other maritime industries, which require direct marine access, are found in Kwai Chung, Tsing Yi South and West.
 The special geographical conditions of Tsing Yi make it suitable for a wide spectrum of industrial uses.
 These container terminals and heavy industries will continue to perform a significant economic function in Hong Kong.